cometchat/cometchat-push-notification-app-ios/Customize.md

-# Modify or Hide the Push Notification Content.
+# Modify or Hide the Push Notification Banner.

 ## UNNotificationServiceExtension: